 Charles Maynard, PhD, MSW

-Dr. Maynard is a core investigator in HSR&D and Research Professor Emeritus in the Department of Health Services at the University of Washington.
+Dr. Maynard is the Center's Acting Associate Director, core investigator in HSR&D, and Research Professor Emeritus in the Department of Health Services at the University of Washington.
 He is also affiliated with the Seattle Epidemiologic Research and Information Center and the Ischemic Heart Disease Quality Enhancement Research Initiative.
 His research interests include cardiovascular data analysis and VA administrative databases.
 He received his PhD in Sociology and MSW from the University of Washington.

 Karin M. Nelson, MD, MSHS

 Dr. Nelson is a core investigator in HSR&D, Associate Professor, Division of General Internal Medicine, Department of Medicine, at the University of Washington and an affiliate investigator at Public Health-Seattle and King County.
 Dr. Nelson is also the associate director of the VHA patient centered medical home (PACT, Patient Aligned Care Team) national evaluation.
 Her research interests include the social determinants of health, community based research and chronic disease self-management.
 Dr. Nelson received her MD from the University of Minnesota and an MSHS from the School of Public Health at UCLA.